ARA

 Primary energy

-Energy before any transformation: crude oil, hard coal, lignite, uranium, wood, solar radiation, hydro or wind power.
+Energy before any transformation: e.g. crude oil, hard coal, lignite, uranium, wood, solar radiation, hydro or wind power.

 Recultivation